Quanta-of-solitude/GSC-Open-Source-Computer-Science-Degree/README.md

 ### Computer Science Basics
 ### Note:-
 #### 1. All the below basic skills are required .
-#### 2. It will take 3-6 Months to learn this skills depends on your efforts and time given to the course.
+#### 2. It will take 3-6 Months to learn these skills depends on your efforts and time given to the course.
 #### 3. If you know any of the skills already then you can still learn the rest of it.
 #### 4. If you think i'm missing any of the skills please add it and make a pull request
 Subjects | Resource | Duration | Effort | Frequency | Prerequisites | Free Udemy Course|